NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ArInSlicer/README.md

 #### Python scripting
 It is possible to implement [python scripts in Unity](https://docs.unity3d.com/Packages/com.unity.scripting.python@6.0/manual/index.html).
 Theoretically, since there is a [python version for the OpenIGTLink protocol](https://github.com/lassoan/pyigtl), it should be possible to feed Unity with the OpenIGTLink Python library to seamlessly exchange all types of messages.
 Nevertheless, due to time constraints, we could not test this approach during this week.
 Maybe on next one...

+### HoloLens 2
+The next alternative was to actually build the application on ARM64 architecture for HoloLens 2 using the [UWPOpenIGTLink](https://github.com/IGSIO/UWPOpenIGTLink).
+In this case, the Winmd can be read because HL2 is a Universal Windows Platform, so no wrapper is needed.
+Therefore, this option should be suitable too, and we might also work on it during the next months.

 OpenXR in 3D Slicer:
 [![OpenXR integration in 3D Slicer with demonstration in birth delivery training](https://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](https://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE)